neovim/neovim-ruby/README.md

 # $VIMRUNTIME/rplugin/ruby/my_plugin.rb

 Neovim.plugin do |plug|
-  # Define a command called "SetLine" which sets the current line to the sum of
+  # Define a command called "SetLine" which sets the contents of the current
-  # two values.
+  # line.
 This command is executed asynchronously, so the return value is
   # ignored.
   plug.command(:SetLine, :nargs => 1) do |nvim, str|
     nvim.current.line = str